Eminem: 2017–2019: Revival and Kamikaze

-Starting in late October 2017, Eminem and Paul Rosenberg began teasing what fans speculated was the title of a new album titled Revival, in the form of advertisements for a fake medication of the same name.
-Later in November, the first single "Walk on Water" was released, which featured Beyoncé.
-The song was first performed, by Eminem, at the 2017 MTV Europe Music Awards on November 12, featuring Skylar Grey.
-He appeared on Saturday Night Live on November 18, performing "Walk on Water", "Stan" and "Love the Way You Lie" with Skylar Grey.
-On November 28, Dr. Dre posted a video confirming the album's release date as December 15, 2017.
-On December 8, Eminem released a promotional single titled "Untouchable", which featured a sample from the duo Cheech & Chong.
-Despite an online leak of the album two days prior, Revival was released as planned on December 15.
-On January 5, 2018, the second single "River" was released, which featured Ed Sheeran.
-It became Eminem's eighth consecutive album to top the US Billboard 200 upon release with 197,000 copies sold in its first week.
-As a result, he became the first musical act to have eight entries in a row debut atop the chart.
-The album was met with mixed reviews from music critics and is generally considered his worst album.
-In 2018, an extended edition of "Nowhere Fast" with Kehlani and a remix of "Chloraseptic" featuring 2 Chainz and Phresher were released from Revival.
+Beginning in late October 2017, Eminem and Paul Rosenberg teased what fans speculated to be the title of his next album, Revival, through advertisements for a fake medication of the same name.
+In November, the first single, "Walk on Water", featuring Beyoncé, was released.
+Eminem debuted the song live at the 2017 MTV Europe Music Awards on November 12, with Skylar Grey performing the chorus.
+On November 28, Dr. Dre confirmed the album's release date as December 15, 2017.
+Despite an online leak two days prior, Revival was released as scheduled.
+The second single, "River", featuring Ed Sheeran, was released on January 5, 2018.
+The album debuted at number one on the U.S. Billboard 200, with 197,000 copies sold in its first week, making Eminem the first act to have eight consecutive albums debut atop the chart.
+However, Revival received mixed to negative reviews and is often regarded as Eminem's weakest album.
+In 2018, an extended edition of "Nowhere Fast" featuring Kehlani and a remix of "Chloraseptic" with 2 Chainz and Phresher were released from the album.

-On August 31, 2018, Eminem released his tenth studio album and first surprise album Kamikaze, making it his second full-length studio album in 8 months.
-The album topped the Billboard 200, making it his ninth album in a row to do so, after selling 434,000 units in the first week.
-The album was released as a response to criticism of Revival, his worst rated album.
-The album was promoted with three singles: "Fall", "Venom", from the 2018 film of the same name and "Lucky You".
-During the October 15, 2018, episode of the late-night television show Jimmy Kimmel Live!, Eminem performed the song "Venom" at the 103rd floor of the Empire State Building in New York City as a promotion of the album.
+On August 31, 2018, Eminem released his tenth studio album and first surprise album, Kamikaze, just eight months after Revival.
+The album debuted at number one on the Billboard 200, Eminem's ninth consecutive album to do so, with first-week sales of 434,000 units.
+Kamikaze was a response to the criticism of Revival.
+It was supported by three singles: "Fall", "Venom" from the 2018 film of the same name, and "Lucky You".
+On October 15, 2018, Eminem performed "Venom" live from the 103rd floor of the Empire State Building on Jimmy Kimmel Live! as promotion for the album.

-On December 1, Eminem released an 11 minute freestyle to his YouTube channel titled 'Kick off'.
-Eminem collaborated with several artists throughout early 2019, including Boogie, Logic, Ed Sheeran, 50 Cent and Conway the Machine.
-On February 23, 2019, to celebrate its 20th anniversary, Eminem released a re-issue of The Slim Shady LP, including acapellas, instrumentals and radio edited versions of tracks from the album.
+On December 1, 2018, Eminem released an 11-minute freestyle titled "Kick Off" on his YouTube channel.
+Throughout early 2019, he collaborated with artists including Boogie, Logic, Ed Sheeran, 50 Cent, and Conway the Machine.
+On February 23, 2019, to mark the 20th anniversary of The Slim Shady LP, Eminem released a re-issue including acapellas, instrumentals, and radio edits of tracks from the album.